Ajang-Deng98/puurku_initiative-/README.md

 ## 🚀 Deployment

-This project is configured for easy deployment on Vercel:
+This project is configured for easy deployment on Netlify:

 1. Push your code to GitHub
-2. Connect your GitHub repository to Vercel
+2. Connect your GitHub repository to Netlify
 3. Deploy automatically with each push to master

 ## 📁 Project Structure